asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 first_mover_fast_follower-->|Yes|invest[Invest]
 time_value-->|Low|less_invest[Invest Less]
 time_value-->|High|more_invest[Invest More]
 {% endmermaid %}

+It is also important to note that a single metric does not contribute to the speed effect.
+Other factors like development effort are key input factors in custom software development.
+Let's speak of the values which a metric can be traced to.

+- **First Mover/Fast Follower Economic Advantage:** The advantage gained by getting to market first with a novel product or feature is not to be underestimated.
+This is the First Mover Advantage.
+However, the First Mover Advantage has been disputed with the proposition that the Second Mover / Fast Follower Advantage may be significantly less riskier, and as profitable, if note more.
+Regardless of debate in this area, speed plays a key contribution in gaining this advantage.
+- **Time Value of Savings/Profits:** The value of speed not only lies in a first mover advantage.
+Even if we discount such an advantage, we can see that a savings (or profit) made earlier is always more valuable than the same amount gained at a later point in time, as we noted in [Key Concepts](#key-concepts).
+Essentially, the later the client starts seeing the profits/savings, the more money they are losing.
+At the risk of repeating the concept, this is because the savings or profits made right now could be invested and gaining returns from that interest.

 ### The Economics of DORA Metrics
 What business decisions do DORA metrics support?
 We can follow the above MECE tree, and see that they fit in very well with the template.

-- Deployment Frequency is a proxy for speed of feature development, which is itself a proxy for time to market.
+- **Deployment Frequency** is a proxy for speed of feature development, which is itself a proxy for time to market.
-- Lead Time for Changes is a proxy for speed of feature development, which is itself a proxy for time to market.
+- **Lead Time for Changes** is a proxy for speed of feature development, which is itself a proxy for time to market.
-- Mean Time to Recovery is a metric for financial loss during downtime.
+- **Mean Time to Recovery** is a metric for financial loss during downtime.
-- Change Failure Rate is a proxy for speed of development of features, which is itself a proxy for time to market.
+- **Change Failure Rate** is a proxy for speed of development of features, which is itself a proxy for time to market.

 This is the MECE tree for DORA metrics.